sandygiuliani/drug_repo/README.md

 * \*.p - any .p file is a pickle (for caching purposes) if there are any around, it means I need to move them across machines, please ignore

 **REQUIREMENTS**
 * ArchIndex/ArchSchema - kindly provided by Dr Laskowski.
 For more information, please visit the [ArchSchema website](http://www.ebi.ac.uk/thornton-srv/databases/archschema), or read the [main reference for ArchSchema](http://www.ncbi.nlm.nih.gov/pubmed/20299327)
 * SMSD (Small Molecule Subgraph Detector).
-For more information, please visit the [SMSD website](http://www.ebi.ac.uk/thornton-srv/software/SMSD/), or the [GitHub repository](https://github.com/asad/SMSD)
+For more information, please visit the [SMSD website](http://www.ebi.ac.uk/thornton-srv/software/SMSD/), the [GitHub repository](https://github.com/asad/SMSD), or read the [main reference for SMSD](http://www.jcheminf.com/content/1/1/12)

 **CHECKLIST**